-Principle 2 - Confidentiality
+Principle 1 - Confidentiality

-All Board members must respect the confidentiality of sensitive information held by the public body.
+All board members must respect the confidentiality of how decisions are made and sensitive information held by the public body.
 This includes commercially sensitive information, personal information and information received in confidence by the organisation.
-It is also essential that debate of a confidential nature inside the Boardroom is not reported outside it.
+It is also essential that discussion of a confidential nature inside the Boardroom is not reported outside it.
+Board members should not publicly criticise the organisation's decisions.

-Principle 3 - Conduct
+Principle 2 - Conduct

-Board members have a responsibility to set an example by demonstrating the highest standards of behaviour.
-It is important that nothing you do or say when you are acting as a Board member tarnishes in any way the reputation of the public body or the Board.
-If you have specific concerns about the manner in which the public body is being run, these should be raised with the Chair in the first instance.
-If you fail to achieve resolution with the Chair, it is open to you to take them to the relevant senior civil servant in the Scottish Government (usually a Director or Director-General) - but you should appreciate that this is a significant step.
-Ultimately, as you are appointed by the Minister, a Board Member can raise significantly serious issues with the Minister.
+All board members should set an example by demonstrating the highest standards of behaviour.
+It is important that nothing you do or say when you are acting in your capacity as a Board member tarnishes in any way the reputation of the public body or the Board.
+If you have specific concerns about the manner in which the public body is being run, or about how your critical challenge role is being taken into account, these should be raised with the Chief Executive in the first instance.
+If you fail to achieve resolution with the Chief Executive, it is open to you to take them to the relevant senior civil servant in the Scottish Government (usually a Director or Director-General) - but you should appreciate this is a significant step.
+Your Framework Document should set out the lines of accountability for your public body.